 IVF Treatment for Female Same-Sex Couples

 Denmark’s liberal IVF law allows helping lesbian couples with insemination or fertility treatment until the woman turns 46.
-Lesbian couples can go through the so-called “co-maternity” process (Reciprocal IVF, or ROPA method) that involves using the oocytes of one partner and transferring them to another partner’s uterus.
+Lesbian couples can go through the so-called “co-maternity” process (Reciprocal IVF, or ROPA method) that involves using the oocytes of one partner and transferring them to another partner’s uterus provided there is a medical reason for that.
 Single women and lesbian couples can use donor sperm coming from the sperm bank or the clinic’s own cell bank.
 There are good and reliable sperm banks in Denmark that offer sperm donors of various ethnicities.
 Danish legislation allows sperm donors to be:

 - with extended profile,

 Denmark is regarded as one of the most reasonable European fertility destinations in terms of treatment prices.
 The cost of IVF starts from €3,360.
 Of course, one has to remember it does not include add-ons, such as e.g. medications, embryo freezing or pre-genetic testing (allowed only if it is medically indicated).
 Besides, if you are from abroad, you will also have to take into account traveling and lodging expenses.
 When it comes to egg donation, prices range from €5,000 to €6,000.
 In this case, one also has to add some not included costs – for example, medications administered to the egg donor for ovulation induction.

 Important note: in Denmark, the cost of three cycles of IVF for a first child is covered by the tax-financed public health service for female Danish residents.
 However, this refers mostly to treatments in public centres where medication, doctor and laboratory costs are publicly funded as well.
 You can read more about IVF costs in Europe in our blog.